Sterilization (microbiology): Chemical sterilization

 Chemicals are also used for sterilization.
 Heating provides a reliable way to rid objects of all transmissible agents, but it is not always appropriate if it will damage heat-sensitive materials such as biological materials, fiber optics, electronics, and many plastics.
-In these situations chemicals, either in a gaseous or liquid form, can be used as sterilants.
+In these situations, chemicals either in a gaseous or liquid form, can be used as sterilants.
 While the use of gas and liquid chemical sterilants avoids the problem of heat damage, users must ensure that the article to be sterilized is chemically compatible with the sterilant being used and that the sterilant is able to reach all surfaces that must be sterilized (typically cannot penetrate packaging).
 In addition, the use of chemical sterilants poses new challenges for workplace safety, as the properties that make chemicals effective sterilants usually make them harmful to humans.
 The procedure for removing sterilant residue from the sterilized materials varies depending on the chemical and process that is used.

 Ethylene oxide

 Ethylene oxide (EO, EtO) gas treatment is one of the common methods used to sterilize, pasteurize, or disinfect items because of its wide range of material compatibility.
 It is also used to process items that are sensitive to processing with other methods, such as radiation (gamma, electron beam, X-ray), heat (moist or dry), or other chemicals.
 Ethylene oxide treatment is the most common chemical sterilization method, used for approximately 70% of total sterilizations, and for over 50% of all disposable medical devices.

 Ethylene oxide treatment is generally carried out between 30 and 60 C with relative humidity above 30% and a gas concentration between 200 and 800 mg/L. Typically, the process lasts for several hours.
 Ethylene oxide is highly effective, as it penetrates all porous materials, and it can penetrate through some plastic materials and films.
-Ethylene oxide kills all known microorganisms, such as bacteria (including spores), viruses, and fungi (including yeasts and moulds), and is compatible with almost all materials even when repeatedly applied.
+Ethylene oxide kills all known microorganisms, such as bacteria (including spores), viruses, and fungi (including yeasts and moulds), and is compatible with almost all materials even when used repeatedly.
 It is flammable, toxic, and carcinogenic; however, only with a reported potential for some adverse health effects when not used in compliance with published requirements.
-Ethylene oxide sterilizers and processes require biological validation after sterilizer installation, significant repairs or process changes.
+Ethylene oxide sterilizers and processes require biological validation after sterilizer installation, significant repairs, or process changes.

 The traditional process consists of a preconditioning phase (in a separate room or cell), a processing phase (more commonly in a vacuum vessel and sometimes in a pressure rated vessel), and an aeration phase (in a separate room or cell) to remove EO residues and lower by-products such as ethylene chlorohydrin (EC or ECH) and, of lesser importance, ethylene glycol (EG).
 An alternative process, known as all-in-one processing, also exists for some products whereby all three phases are performed in the vacuum or pressure rated vessel.
 This latter option can facilitate faster overall processing time and residue dissipation.